cactuaroid/PrivateObjectExtensions/README.md

 PrivateObjectExtensions
 ---
 PrivateObjectExtensions is one wrapper class providing extension methods for [PrivateObject](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.testtools.unittesting.privateobject.aspx).
 PrivateObjectExtensions allows you to
-- get/set private member by simple extension methods
+- get/set private (and any other) member by simple extension methods
 - even if the member is declared in base type

 Sample